 - Review answers to frequently asked questions we receive from students regarding taxes for Udemy purchases.

 How does Udemy handle VAT/GST for purchases?

 The VAT (Value Added Tax) and GST (Goods & Services Tax) is a form of consumption tax on goods and services.
 The Japanese Consumption Tax in Japan is a type of VAT.
 VAT / GST rates and regulations vary across geographies.

-Apple and Google, who run the iTunes and GooglePlay stores, respectively, handle all purchases on the mobile platform and will collect and remit VAT / GST.
+Apple and Google, who run the App Store and Google Play stores, respectively, handle all purchases on the mobile platform and will handle VAT / GST.